taataa/tapspace/docs/api/v2/index.md

   - optional [Point](#tapspacegeometrypoint) or {x,y} or {x,y,z}.
   - Defines the initial position for the component.
   - You can leave the position parameter undefined and move the component to its position afterwards.
-  - Also, if you have already prepared the local coordinates of the component and want to preserve them as is, then leave the position parameter undefined.
+  - Also, if you have already prepared the local transition of the component and want to preserve it as is, then leave the position parameter undefined.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>